Telecommunications line installers & repairers

 Chart

 Data on the critical and distinctive skills necessary for Telecommunications line installers & repairers from the Bureau of Labor Statistics.
-Telecommunications line installers & repairers need many skills, but most especially Critical Thinking, Complex Problem Solving, Operation Monitoring.
+Telecommunications line installers & repairers need many skills, but most especially Critical Thinking, Complex Problem Solving, Operations Monitoring.

 View Data